wizard1203/wizard1203.github.io/_pages/about.md

 **Research Philosophy**

 Democratizing Machine learning needs super high efficiency, scalability, robustness and privacy.
 Achieving them needs to understand ML and systems first.
-Hope we can make a ML system to enable learning at anywhere and anytime.
+Hope we can make an ML system to enable learning at anywhere and anytime.

-**Current focuses**: Federated Learning, Distributed Deep Learning, Accelerate Training and Inference of DNNs
+**Current focus**: Federated Learning, Distributed Deep Learning, Accelerate Training and Inference of DNNs